bcgov/keycloak-example-apps/examples/oidc/public-dc/react/README.md

 - Create an integration with DC as one of the selected IDPs
 - Install the BC Wallet on your mobile device [Demo Instructions](https://github.com/bcgov/vc-authn-oidc/blob/main/docs/DemoInstructions.md)

+Note: the redirect uri for your integration must match that of the example app you are running.
+For a local deployment that would be `http://localhost:3000`.

 ## Installing

 - Update below required values and add them to a `.env` file and save it in project directory.
 A `.env-example` file it there and can be copied and renamed.